Learning to Break: Knowledge-Enhanced Reasoning in Multi-Agent Debate System

 \subsection{Retrieval Augmented Models}

-Incorporating external knowledge has become a pivotal strategy to fill knowledge gaps in LLMs, enhance their knowledge coverage, and mitigate hallucinations~\citep{shuster2021retrieval,izacard2022few,feng2023trends}.
-Initially, researchers incorporated externally retrieved knowledge related to the query into prompts, boosting the model's reasoning capabilities~\cite{shi2023replug, ram2023ralm}. \citet{yao2022react} combined reasoning and action in LLMs, guiding them to invoke external retrieval modules via a few-shot approach.
-To further enhance retrieval capabilities, multiple-round retrieval-enhanced reasoning methods were proposed~\cite{he2022rethinking,shao2023enhancing,jiang2023active,trivedi2022interleaving}.
-Additionally, some works have utilized search engines for knowledge retrieval, aiding LLMs in complex reasoning tasks~\cite{nakano2021webgpt, liu2023webglm}.
+Incorporating external knowledge has become a pivotal strategy to fill knowledge gaps in LLMs, enhance their knowledge coverage, and mitigate hallucinations~\citep{shuster2021retrieval,izacard2022few,ZOU2024124306}.
+Additionally, introducing external knowledge relevant to the query via prompts can improve the model's reasoning capabilities\citep{shi2023replug,ram2023ralm}. \citet{yao2022react} combined reasoning and action in LLMs, guiding them to invoke external retrieval modules via a few-shot approach.
+To further enhance retrieval capabilities, multiple-round retrieval-enhanced reasoning methods were proposed~\citep{he2022rethinking,shao2023enhancing,jiang2023active,trivedi2022interleaving}.
+Additionally, some works have utilized search engines for knowledge retrieval, aiding LLMs in complex reasoning tasks~\citep{nakano2021webgpt,liu2023webglm}.
 Compared to existing methods, we fully consider the importance of personalized knowledge in multi-agent debates and propose an adaptive knowledge selection method.
 This method allows agents to autonomously choose relevant knowledge from a shared knowledge pool, thereby filtering out noisy knowledge and ensuring both accuracy and personalization.